meteoroid/channels/README.md

 # Channels

-Channels is an asynchronous programming test written in Go using goroutines and channels.
+Channels is a concurrent programming demo written to learn more about Go, goroutines, and channels.